 The penalties imposed for violating this policy range from written warnings with probationary status to expulsion from enrollment and termination of employment.
 The choice of sanction will depend on the individual circumstances of the case, including any extenuating circumstances.
 Specific penalties for faculty, administration, staff, and students can be found within the areas responsible for each constituency:

 For administrators and staff: The Office of Human Resources

 For students: The Office of the Vice President for Student and International Affairs / Student Conduct Office

 The University reserves the right to suspend a faculty member, administrator, staff or student between the time of the initial charges and the impending hearing.
-This suspension action will be subject to the applicable personnel rules and will be invoked only if in the opinion of campus administrators the continued presence of this individual poses a clear and immediate danger to himself/herself and/or other members of the University community.
+This suspension action will be subject to the applicable personnel rules and will be invoked only if in the opinion of campus administrators the continued presence of this individual poses a clear and immediate danger to him- or herself and/or other members of the University community.
 Under such circumstances, a formal hearing must be held within a requisite number of school/working days, determined by the areas responsible for each constituency, to lift the suspension or impose more severe sanctions.

 To view the University's current official policy, click here.

 Copyright © 2016 University of North Florida1 UNF Drive | Jacksonville, FL 32224 | Phone: (904) 620-1000